 You need a 9×13-inch pan, mixing bowl, whisk and spatula, a few staple baking ingredients, plus some Reese’s Pieces candy (or M&Ms).
 Did I already mention how EASY these are?

 - Unsalted Butter: Just like with chocolate chip cookies, use melted butter to create the chewiest blondies.
 Cool the butter for just a few minutes so that it’s not piping hot, but don’t leave it so long that it starts to solidify again.

 - Brown Sugar: You’ll reach for brown sugar here for its deep flavor, and also because it creates a softer, chewier, and thicker baked treat.
 All characteristics that make for the tastiest blondies!

 - Eggs: You need 2 whole eggs + 1 extra egg yolk.
 The extra egg yolk creates a chewier, denser texture.
 Without it, blondies can taste a little dry and sandy.
-I use an extra egg yolk for the same reason in dark chocolate cranberry blondies.
+We use an extra egg yolk in dark chocolate cranberry blondies for the same reason.

-- All-Purpose Flour: To help add structure and soak up the wet ingredients.
+- All-Purpose Flour: To add structure.
 Be sure to spoon and level your flour so that it isn’t under-measured (overly gooey, greasy blondies) or over-measured (dry, sandy blondies).